getzola/zola/docs/content/documentation/getting-started/installation.md

 $ cargo build --release
 ```

-The binary will be available in the `target/release` folder.
+The binary will be available in the `target/release` directory.
 You can move it in your `$PATH` to have the
 `zola` command available globally or in a directory if you want for example to have the binary in the
 same repository as the site.